A lost distillery located at the town of the same name, close to the River Tay.

-Many whisky fans dream of setting up their own distillery, but in 2013 former engineer and IT manager Tony Reeman Clark had the cajones –and cash – to make his a reality.
+Many whisky fans dream of setting up their own distillery, but in 2013 former engineer and IT manager Tony Reeman-Clark had the cojones –and the cash – to make his a reality.

 Inspired by a conversation with friends during an Edinburgh whisky festival, he put together plans to build Strathearn distillery, which has become known as ‘probably Scotland’s smallest distillery’.

 In 2016 Strathearn released its first whisky – a 3-year-old single malt matured in octave (50-litre) casks.
-The run of just 100 bottles were auctioned off, with bottle number 001 raising £4,150.
+The run of only 100 bottles was auctioned off, with bottle number 001 raising £4,150.

 In October 2019, Strathearn was sold outright to independent bottler Douglas Laing & Co for an undisclosed sum.